Blundell Park: Osmond Stand

 To the left of the Main Stand, is the Osmond Stand.
 This replaced the Hazel Grove Stand which was moved from the club's previous Abbey Park Stadium home.
 The Osmond was built in 1939 when the Hazel Grove was demolished shortly before the start of the Second World War.
 The Osmond stand is also a two tier stand, but unlike the Young's Stand, the Osmond only has steps separating the two parts.
-The stand also houses the away supporters, with home fans occasionally sitting in the half closest to the Main Stand when the club are playing a club with a low number of travelling fans.
+The stand houses the away supporters, with the stand being used as an over flow for home fans occasionally when the club are playing a visiting team with a low number of travelling fans, with the stand being halved.
 The stand holds around 2,000 seats, 1,000 or so of those seats have a restricted view due to the roof supports and height of the roof.

-The ground did briefly hold home supporters in the mid-1980s when the club decided the move the away supporters to the Pontoon Stand, but this proved to be unpopular with Grimsby supporters and so the decision was reversed.
+The stand did briefly hold home supporters in the mid-1980s when the club decided the move the away supporters to the Pontoon Stand, but this proved to be unpopular with Grimsby supporters and so the decision was reversed.
 The corner between the Main Stand and the Osmond Stand is the only enclosed corner in the whole ground, the corner is shut off and this section is the only standing part of the stadium however with it being shut off from the fans the ground is still classed as an all seated stadium.